HoIIy/ISTE432/developmentbook.md

 * must present "this" (and likely any other textual document) as a pdf, markdown, html, or a format agreed upon by the instructor (not proprietary, not ms office).

 ## Business Rules
-* Users could not use this for business purposes
+* Users could not use this for business purposes.
-* Protecting user's private information confidentially
+* Protecting user's private information confidentially.
-* Only administrtors could mangage and approve information about stations
+* Only administrators could mangage and approve information about stations.
-* Map would be display public stations for general uses
+* Map would be display public stations for general uses.

 ## Technologies Used
 * JSON is our data source.
-* For the web application, we will use HTML, CSS, JavaScrip and jQuery accordingly.
+* For the web application, we will use HTML, CSS, JavaScript and jQuery accordingly for the front end, with PHP for our server-side code.

 ## Timeline
 **Milestones:**